How to Make a DIY Rice Heating Pad (Microwave or Oven)

 Step 3: Create Rice Pockets

-However, if you go too much larger, the rice will move around too freely and create an uneven, lumpy heating pad to use.
-I wouldn’t go any bigger than 5 inches wide.
-Furthermore, if the pockets are too small, such as less than 3 inches, I find the resulting rice pack becomes overly stiff and less comfortable to use – and also more difficult to fill with rice!
+NOTE: It’s fine if your dimensions vary slightly from mine, but I find 4 to 5 inches is the ideal pocket size for the rice.
+If too much larger, the rice will move around too freely and create an uneven, lumpy rice heating pad to use.
+Furthermore, if the pockets are too small (e.g. 3 inches or less) I find the resulting rice pack becomes overly stiff and less comfortable to use – and also more difficult to fill with rice.

 Add the rice to a large mixing bowl.
-For this size heating pad, I found myself using just under 10 cups of rice.
+For this size heating pad, I used just under 10 cups of rice.
 If you are unsure of the amount you’ll need, I suggest going on the lighter side to start.
 You can always add more, but won’t want to use the rice for much else once you add essential oils!

-Feel free to scale up or down to your liking.
-In my opinion, you can never have too much lavender!
-Especially when it is a nice high quality oil.
-Keep in mind that the scent will likely be a bit strong at first, but will fade with time.
-You can always mist the heat pack with lavender spray to reinvigorate it in the future as needed.
+Feel free to scale up or down to your liking, but keep in mind that the scent will be stronger at first but fade with time.
+You can always mist the rice heating pad with lavender spray to reinvigorate the aroma in the future as needed.

 Ensure that the oils and rice are thoroughly mixed.
-Let them sit together to soak in for a couple of minutes.
-If the oils aren’t mixed well, it may lead to obvious oil spots soaking into the fabric.
+Let them sit and soak together for a couple of minutes.
+If the oils aren’t mixed well, it may lead to visible oil spots in the fabric.

 Step 5: Add Rice to the Heating Pad